 Bugey on down – explorations in undiscovered France

 In France, the little known wine region of Bugey is well off the beaten track.
-I have passed through it frequently enough, usually on the way to more famous wine destinations in France and Italy, always making a mental note to stop and explore.
-When I finally did so, some years ago, I immediately wished I had done so sooner.
-A more extended return visit got this place under my skin.
+I have passed through it frequently, usually on the way to more famous wine destinations in France and Italy.
+When I finally stopped to explore it some years ago, I wished I had done so sooner.
+An extended return visit then got this place under my skin.

 Where is Bugey?

 Once part of Eastern Burgundy, Bugey is in the l’Ain department of France.
-In wine books, it usually appears as little more than a footnote, coming under one of its neighbours; either the Jura region to the North or Savoie to the East.
+It usually appears as little more than a footnote in wine books, coming under one of its neighbours; either the Jura region to the North or Savoie to the East.
 Indeed, this wine region only finally achieved Appellation Contrôlée status in 2009.
 That was a long time coming, so they got two: Bugey and Rousette du Bugey.
 More of which anon.

 The Bugey wine region